knuthaug/blog.knuthaugen.no/_posts/2012-11-15-rapid-java-deployment.md

 There are several benefits to this.
 One is that it is easy to script, another that it is very flexible and you can choose to run it via puppet, manually or via a script.

 So we then made some big changes.
 All apps got snapshot builds (by maven) deployed to nexus, alongside release builds.
 Snapshots are pushed from jenkins CI or manually.
 But we also added the option of building an app from source if you need to e.g. push a branch to a server for someone to test.
+The old deployment routine only pushed war files for the webapp project to the server, while now we build a zip file bundling the war file and the dependencies needed for jetty startup too.
+This will make future jetty upgrades much easier too.

 The deploy scripts looks like this on the command line: